What are the benefits of having plants at home, you ask?

 - FOLD your clothes, not hang.
 Check out this video for reference.

-2. Spruce Up Your Home with Plants
+2. Fill Your Space with Beautiful Plants

 We can’t stress enough about how indoor plants affect us positively emotionally, physically, and mentally.
 Study after study continues to prove that we do not just imagine it when we feel lovely whenever we’re around houseplants and fresh flowers.
 Surrounding yourself with houseplants and flowering plants provide astounding benefits such as: